Serve Your Thanksgiving Feast in a Pumpkin

 Sherrie Hansen' (owner of the Blue Bell Inn B&B) recipe was the closest and she couldn't remember where she got her recipe from either.

 She uses smaller pumpkins for individual servings while I used a whole larger pumpkin.
-You may want to check out her version too.

 - Prep time: 20 min